Skip to content

 Terminal window

-ado-aw configure
+ado-aw enable

 The Copilot CLI engine requires a fine-grained GitHub Personal Access Token to authenticate.
 Create one here with the following settings: